More Telstra call centre jobs heading overseas

-Businesses certainly have a right to choose the level of customer service they provide to customers.
+Businesses certainly have the right to choose the level of customer service they provide to customers.

-Telstra have made it crystal clear that their biggest customer is their shareholders and they will continue to pursue ways to improve their profit margins.
+Telstra has made it crystal clear that their biggest customer is their shareholders and they will continue to pursue ways to improve their profit margins.

 We’ve reported previously on why so many Australian call centre jobs are going offshore with cost the single most defining issue.

-While Telstra continue to have the best network (although with the number of recent outages this may be diminishing) they can afford to be arrogant and place profit first.
+While Telstra continues to have the best network (although with the number of recent outages this may be diminishing) they can afford to be arrogant and place profit first.